KazzK94/glitchlink/README.md

 ## Data (Database)
 Our database is a postgresql database.
 Connections to the database are made using Prisma.
-We use Supabase as a database provider.
+We use Neon as a database provider.

 ## Deployment
 The production version of the site is deployed in Vercel.